theoladune/AIVC-Seminar/text/script.md

 ---

-And finally, the presence of an additional coding mode through the skip mode, is quite uncommon in the learned coding literature even though it helps improving the coding efficiency.
+And finally, the presence of an additional coding mode through the skip mode, is quite uncommon in the learned coding literature even though it helps a lot improving the coding efficiency.

 For the next few slides, i'll give some details on these interesting